-- Open market operations occur whenever a central bank buys or sells assets, usually government bonds. - By purchasing bonds (or anything else for that matter), the central bank increases the monetary base and hence, by some multiple, the money supply.
+- MB is important because an increase (decrease) in it will increase (decrease) the money supply (M1-currency plus checkable deposits, M2-M1 plus time deposits and retail money market deposit accounts, etc.) by some multiple (hence the "high-powered" nickname). - Open market operations occur whenever a central bank buys or sells assets, usually government bonds. - By purchasing bonds (or anything else for that matter), the central bank increases the monetary base and hence, by some multiple, the money supply.
 (Picture the central bank giving up some money to acquire the bond, thereby putting FRN or reserves into circulation.) - By selling bonds, the central bank decreases the monetary base and hence the money supply by some multiple.
 (Picture the central bank giving up a bond and receiving money for it, removing FRN or reserves from circulation.) - Similarly, the MB and MS increase whenever the Fed makes a loan, and they decrease whenever a borrower repays the Fed.

-14.3 A Simple Model of Multiple Deposit Creation
+15.3 A Simple Model of Multiple Deposit Creation